-1. Spaces are based off the map provided.

-2. The morning set-up time is very congested.
+- 1. Spaces are based off the map provided. - 2.
+The morning set-up time is very congested.
 There are a lot of vehicles that need to be moved in and out of the market in a short period of time.
-Vendors need to arrive and quickly unload the parts and contents of their booth, move their vehicle to the designated parking area, then return to their booth to set up.
-Do not set-up as you unload -- this is time consuming and your vehicle may be blocking another vendor's access to their space.

-3. You and your employees must park in the designated vendor parking lot.

-4. Check out the Market in advance so you can see what a typical Tigard Market day is like.
-Being familiar with the Market before you arrive will make your set-up go more smoothly.
-5. Practice setting your booth up at home!
+Vendors need to arrive at their vendor stall, pull over to as much as possible to the side of the driving path, and quickly unload the parts and contents of their booth.
+Vendors then need to move their vehicle to the designated parking area and return to their booth to set up.
+Do not set-up as you unload, this is time consuming and your vehicle may be blocking another vendor's access to their space. - 3.
+You and your employees must park in the designated vendor parking lot. - 4.
+Check out the Market in advance so you can see what a typical Tigard Market Day is like.
+Being familiar with the Market before you arrive will make your set-up go more smoothly. - 5.
+Practice setting your booth up at home.
 Work out all the logistics before you come to the Market.
 We can't stress this enough!
-Do not come to market and try to put up your canopy for the first time- it can be very frustrating!
+Do not come to market and try to put up your canopy for the first time - it can be very frustrating.
 Practice in advance -- this will help your first real market day to run smooth and be less stressful.

-6. Weekly space fees will be paid to the Market Manager, at the Market Information Booth, between 12:00 p.m. and 1:15 p.m. on Market day.
+6. Weekly space fees will be paid to the Market Manager, at the Market Information Booth, between 12:00 p.m. and 1:15 p.m. on Market Day.